Institute for Policy Research

 The Catholic University of America’s Institute for Policy Research (IPR) is a global community of scholars, researchers, and professionals.
 Our Fellows, scholars, associated professionals and students have been serving the Church, the nation, and the world since our founding in 1974.

+Fmr.
 IPR Director Robert A. Destro

-confirmed as Ass't Secretary of State for Human Rights, Democracy and Labor.
+sworn in at the State Department as Ass't Secretary of State for Human Rights, Democracy and Labor.

 NEW!
 IPR Fellow and podcast host Matthew Foley, J.D. discusses blockchain technology and what has been called the Fourth Industrial Revolution.